Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### DATA STRUCTURE OVERVIEW
+....The store has significant amount of data on its weekly sales, CPI(consumer price index), unemployment rate, temperature and holidays.
 The analysis used synthetic data representing customers,sales,product categories, and transcaction dates from january 2018 to december 2022.key data points include:
 - Product data (BOLD): specifications and revenue contributions by category(GENERIC)..(Reference table that includes product id, product name and subcategory)
 - sales data: monthly sales and revenue trends(GENERIC)..(each unique record represents a sales transaction with information about the sales dates as well as the sales quantity and product and